-We have also reviewed the current year's insurance schedule with Zurich Municipal noting that Public and Employers Liability remain in place at £10 million, together with Fidelity Guarantee (FG) cover now increased, following our prior year recommendation, to £250,000 and Business Interruption - Loss of Revenue cover at £4,500.
-We consider the general level of cover appropriate for the Council's present requirements, although we suggest that consideration be given to increasing the level of Business Interruption - Loss of Revenue cover as hall income to date this year already exceeds £4,200 and will undoubtedly exceed the £4,500 level by the year-end.
+We have also reviewed the current year's insurance schedule with Zurich Municipal noting that Public and Employers Liability remain in place at £10 million, together with Fidelity Guarantee (FG) cover now increased, following our prior year recommendation, to £250,000 and Business Interruption - Loss of Revenue cover standing at £4,500.
+We consider the general level of cover appropriate for the Council's present requirements, although we suggest that consideration be given to increasing the level of Business Interruption - Loss of Revenue cover as hall income has, as indicated in our interim report, actually exceeded £4,800 by the financial year-end.